-Speakers: All monitored channels are always available on the internal speakers.
+- Speakers: All monitored channels are always available on the internal speakers.
 The left and right speaker assignment is determined by the Speaker Assignment.
-Audio on the speakers is controlled by the Volume

-- and Balance knobs and is muted whenever a headphone is inserted into the Headphone jack. - 2.
+Audio on the speakers is controlled by the Volume knob and is muted whenever a headphone is inserted into the Headphone jack. - 2.
 Analog XLRs: These outputs follow the same configuration as the internal speakers.
-They are controlled by the Volume and Balance knobs and are muted whenever a headphone is inserted into the Headphone jack.
+They are controlled by the Volume knob and are muted whenever a headphone is inserted into the Headphone jack.
 These outputs also follow the solo/mute selections on the Audio Meter screen. - 3.
 AES Pairs 1 through 4: The first 8 channels appear on these outputs in numeric order.
-They are pre-fade, so they are unaffected by the Volume and Balance knobs or headphone insertion.
+They are pre-fade, so they are unaffected by the Volume knob or headphone insertion.
 They are also unaffected by the solo/mute selections on the Audio Meter screen. - 4.
 AoIP Pairs 9 and 10: These outputs follow the same configuration as the internal speakers.
-They are controlled by the Volume and Balance knobs and are muted whenever a headphone is inserted into the Headphone jack.
+They are controlled by the Volume knob and are muted whenever a headphone is inserted into the Headphone jack.
 These outputs also follow the solo/mute selections on the Audio Meter screen.